MicrosoftDocs/azure-devops-docs/docs/boards/extensions/feature-timeline.md

 - **Closed Features**: Filters the Features based on those closed within the selected time frame.

 > [!NOTE]
-> The Plan Features is in Preview and available for Azure DevOps Services only at this time.
-Use of this feature integrates with
+> The Plan Features is in preview and available for Azure DevOps Services only at this time.
+Use of this feature integrates with Portfolio plans.